 The swan is native to all continents except Antartica and Africa.
 With the exception of the Coscoroba Swan, all are in the genus Cygnus.
 Swans are most suited to larger or more specialist waterfowl collections due to the nature of their temperament and requirement for space.
 They are a favourite in city parks, zoological gardens and country estates as easily maintained if an expanse of water is available.

 The largest and most majestic of waterfowl, the swan is graceful but also the most territorial and aggressive.
-Cobs tend to be more aggressive than their mates and can be particularly troublesome during breeding season.
-Although in a mixed collection swans may accept some smaller species such as the Hottentot teal, they can show aggression towards or even kill larger companions.
+Cobs tend to be more aggressive than their mates and can be particularly troublesome during the breeding season.
+Although in a mixed collection swans may accept some smaller species such as the Hottentot Teal, they can show aggression towards, or even kill, larger companions.
 As a result swans are better kept in individual pairs or where extensive water is available.

 These swans are highly gregarious and may assemble in their thousands in Southern Australia and New Zealand.
 They are comfortable in a wide range of habitats but their preference is brackish and salt water lakes or wetlands.

 Nesting tends to occur in wetter periods and can be as an individual pair or nesting in colonies.
 The swans build large nests in shallow water or on islands, with a typical clutch of 4-8 eggs which take 35-40 days to hatch.

 BLACK-NECKED SWANS Cygnus melanocoryphus

 Black-necked Swans are highly ornamental but not abundant in wildfowl collections.
 The largest of South American waterfowl, the Black-necked Swan is defined by its white plumage and velvety black head and neck.
 It has a striking blue bill with large bright red knob or caruncle at its base.